rlivingsus/misc/AllBooks.md

 - Wright, Richard: Burglars on the Job
 - Walton, Jo: Among Others
 - Wearmouth, Darren: Dont Move
 - Wells, Martha: Network Effect
+- White, Ralph: Getting Out of Saigon
 - Wilhelm, Kate: Where Late the Sweet Birds Sang
+- Williams, Billy Dee: What have we here?
 - Willink, Jocko & Leif Babin: Extreme Ownership: How U.S. Navy SEALs Lead and Win
 - Willis, Connie: Doomsday Book
 - Wolfe, Gene: The Claw of the Conciliator